 NASCAR investigating noose found in Bubba Wallace's garage stall

-A noose was found in Bubba Wallace's garage stall Sunday afternoon, NASCAR announced.
+A noose was found in Bubba Wallace's garage stall at Talladega Superspeedway Sunday afternoon, NASCAR announced.
 Wallace is NASCAR's only black full-time driver and recently led the push to ban the Confederate flag from NASCAR events.

+The race itself — the NASCAR Cup Series GEICO 500 — was postponed until Monday due to rain.

 "We are angry and outraged, and cannot state strongly enough how seriously we take this heinous act," NASCAR said in a statement Sunday night.
 "We have launched an immediate investigation, and will do everything we can to identify the person(s) responsible and eliminate them from the sport."